Hurricane Sally Threatens Deadly Flooding In Southern US - UrduPoint

 Hurricane Sally Threatens Deadly Flooding In Southern US

-Hurricane Sally churned Tuesday towards the US Gulf Coast, threatening deadly flash flooding in Alabama and Mississippi, even as it weakened to a Category 1 storm
+Hurricane Sally churned towards the US Gulf Coast on Tuesday, threatening deadly flash flooding in Alabama and Mississippi, even as it weakened to a Category 1 storm

-New Orleans, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2020 ) :Hurricane Sally churned Tuesday towards the US Gulf Coast, threatening deadly flash flooding in Alabama and Mississippi, even as it weakened to a Category 1 storm.
+New Orleans, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2020 ) :Hurricane Sally churned towards the US Gulf Coast on Tuesday, threatening deadly flash flooding in Alabama and Mississippi, even as it weakened to a Category 1 storm.

 The National Hurricane Center said the storm in the Gulf of Mexico was packing maximum sustained winds of around 85 miles (140 kilometers) per hour.